elunna/nerfhack-changelog/README.md

 * Crowning gifts are only granted when crowned.
 * Your god will not crown you until you have completed the quest.
 * Crowning makes it impossible to change alignment ever again.

+### Cracked altars:
+* Only one artifact gift can be granted at each altar, after which it will be cracked by your god.
+* Altars that are cracked do not yield any more artifacts.
+* After level 15, altars can sometimes appear cracked.
+* If a level generates with more than one altar, the extra altars are likely to be cracked.
+* Crowning on an altar will crack it.
+* There is a 1 in 127 chance of fracturing an altar after converting it.

 ## THE QUEST